zairl23/stockapp/readme.md

 ## Description

-This a small web app about Stock.
+This is a small web app about Stock.

 The app is created by Koajs as backend and Angularjs as front